silvio/docker-borgbackup/readme.md

 This docker project brings the small and simple backup solution [borg] to your computer.

-The container can be pulled via `docker pull silviof/docker-borgbackup`.

 # Installation

 Retrieve the docker image via `docker pull` and create an alias in your